skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/03-developing-a-digital-talent-strategy.md

 Governments tend to hire people as permanent employees.
 Hiring happens infrequently and is difficult because you're potentially employing someone for decades.

-USDS, 18F, and CFPB have used fellowship mechanisms and special hiring authorities to hire digital talent into government for "tours of duty" that can last up to four years.
+[18F](https://18f.gsa.gov/), the [U.S. Digital Service](https://www.usds.gov/) (USDS), and the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/) have used fellowship mechanisms and special hiring authorities to hire digital talent into government for "tours of duty" that can last up to four years.
 The mechanism you use will depend on the hiring authorities available to you.

 ### Attracting talent to bright spots